-The Bernard L. Samson Nursing Center residents benefit from comprehensive nursing, medical and rehabilitation programs.
+The Marion and Bernard L. Samson Nursing Center residents benefit from comprehensive nursing, medical and rehabilitation programs.

 A broad spectrum of on-site medical services overseen by our board certified geriatrician, Dr. David LeVine, include:

 Residents of The Marion and Bernard L. Samson Nursing Center and The Toby Weinman Assisted Living Residence are enjoying a newly renovated Salon and Spa.

 The renovation took place in December and included new flooring, cabinets, sinks, and chairs.
 Residents can now enjoy more services including manicures, pedicures and massages.

 It is almost impossible to believe that in just a few short weeks, Jews throughout the world will once again begin observing the High Holy Days.
 The first of these holidays, Rosh Hashanah begins at sundown on September 13th and the cycle concludes at sundown on October 6th.
 For many Jews, this three and a half week period of time is akin to running the Iron Man Triathalon and the Boston Marathon back to back.

 In November 2014, the Resident Council of the Bernard L. Samson Nursing Center, with the help of the rehabilitation department and other staff, sent 14 care packages to deployed airmen at Al Udeid Air Base in Qatar.
 The packages contained numerous items that were shared throughout the base.

 Loud: "producing or capable of producing much noise; easily audible, with a great deal of volume"